Bhutan, Nepal & the Mystical Himalayas

 View of Paro International Airport, the only international airport in Bhutan.
 The only airline, Druk Air, has a total of 3 planes, so air traffic

-in and out of Bhutan is quite limited.
-The economy, one of the world's smallest and least developed, is based on hydroelectricity,
+and out of Bhutan is quite limited.
+The economy, one of the world's smallest and least developed,

 tourism, agriculture, and forestry.
 Rugged terrain makes it difficult to develop roads and other infrastructure.